aymenmarjan/BufferOverflow-VulnServer/README.md

 ![crashpoint](Images/image4.png)

-Then do the math:
+Then calculate the difference:

 ![math](Images/image5.png)

-So we've been able to make the application crash by fuzzing it with 2984 byte (A's).
+So we've been able to make the application crash by fuzzing it with 2984 bytes (A's).

-Lets try now to write our own python script that will crash the program, instead of using spike.
+Let's now write our own Python script that will crash the program instead of using SPIKE:

 ```python
 #!/usr/bin/python3